ElMassimo/js_from_routes/docs/guide/index.md

   download: definePathHelper('get', '/video_clips/:id/download'),

   get: definePathHelper('get', '/video_clips/:id'),

-  update: definePathHelper('patch', '/video_clips/:id'),
 }
 ```

-A file will be generated per controller with one path helper per exported action, although this is [fully customizable][codegen].
+A file will be generated per controller, with a path helper per exported action, although this is [fully customizable][codegen].

 You can run <kbd>bin/rake js_from_routes:generate</kbd> to trigger generation manually.

-### Use the generated helpers in your JS application
+### Use the generated helpers

 Calling a helper will [make a request][request] and return a promise with the unwrapped JSON result.